What is Homeopathy?

 Hahnemann tested single, pure substances on himself and, in more dilute forms, on healthy volunteers.
 He kept meticulous records of his experiments and participants’ responses, and he combined these observations with information from clinical practice, the known uses of herbs and other medicinal substances, and toxicology, eventually treating the sick and developing homeopathic clinical practice.

 Hahnemann added two additional elements to homeopathy:

 —A concept that became “succution ,” which holds that systematically diluting a substance, with vigorous shaking at each step of dilution, makes the remedy more, effective by extracting the vital essence of the substance.
-If dilution continues to a point where the substance’s molecules are gone, homeopathy holds that the “memory” of them—that is, the effects they exerted on the surrounding water molecules -
+If dilution continues to a point where the substance’s molecules are gone, homeopathy holds that the “memory” of them—that is, the effects they exerted on the surrounding water molecules - still be therapeutic.

 —A concept that treatment should be selected based upon a total picture of an individual and his symptoms, not solely upon symptoms of a disease.
 Homeopaths evaluate not only a person’s physical symptoms but her emotions, mental states, lifestyle, nutrition, and other aspects.
 In homeopathy, different people with the same symptoms may receive different homeopathic remedies.